freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/editor/wire-rail-authoring.md

 Fixtures are repeated structural elements positioned along the complete spline rather than owned by an individual segment.
 The first available fixture is a **Brace**, a wire ring that surrounds and holds the authored rails together.

-Click **Add Brace** in the **Fixtures** section, then use **Position (VPX)** to move it anywhere along the route by absolute spline distance.
+Click **Add Brace** in the **Fixtures** section, then use **Position** to move it anywhere along the route by absolute spline distance.
 A new brace starts halfway along the spline, and you can add as many independently positioned braces as needed.
+Drag rows in **Fixture Order** to reorder the authored fixture list without changing any fixture's route position.
 The brace automatically encloses the wire cross-section at its position and remains perpendicular to the spline tangent.

-Use **Diameter (VPX)** to set the thickness of the brace wire. **Lateral Offset (VPX)** moves the complete brace along the local cross-section X axis, **Vertical Offset (VPX)** moves it along local Z, and signed **Radius Offset (VPX)** makes the complete brace larger or smaller without moving its center.
+**Lateral Offset** moves the complete brace along the local cross-section X axis, **Vertical Offset** moves it along local Z, and signed **Radius Offset** makes the complete brace larger or smaller without moving its center.
+These values use VPX units.
+Brace thickness uses the global **Wire Diameter** from Render Geometry.

 Enable **Cutout** to remove part of the ring. **Cutout Start** and **Cutout End** are cross-section angles: 0° points right along positive X, 90° points up along positive Z, and the removed range follows increasing angles from start to end, wrapping through 360° when necessary.
 Cutout ends are capped.